Nursing

 This course provides the advanced practice student with knowledge in the pharmacology of psychopathology across the life span.
 Emphasis will be placed on prescriptive practice, pharmacological science and therapeutic application of medications for psychiatric symptoms.
 Prerequisite: Admission to graduate nursing or permission of instructor.
 F,S,SS.

 NURS 565.
-Rural Populations and Rural Health.
+Rural and Underserved Population Health.
 3 Credits.

-This course provides an overview of characteristics of rural populations and rural health.
-Factors that contribute to health, morbidity, and mortality are examined, and the compounded vulnerability of rurality and disadvantaged groups is analyzed.
+This course provides an overview of characteristics of rural and underserved population health.
+Factors that contribute to health, morbidity, and mortality are examined, and the intersection of multiple vulnerabilities and disparities is analyzed.
 Prerequisite: A graduate level Epidemiology course or permission of instructor.
-S.
+SS.

 NURS 566.
 Curriculum Development.
 3 Credits.